+Dorthe became Professor in Materials Chemistry at Department of Chemistry & iMAT at Aarhus University in November 2021.
+Here, she leads the research group focusing on synthesis and structural characterization of electrode materials for rechargeable batteries.
 She holds a PhD degree in Nanotechnology from Aarhus University from 2011.
 Her PhD work focused on crystal chemistry of novel materials for hydrogen storage.
 Following her PhD, she worked two years at MIT at Department of Material Science and Engineering as post doctoral researcher within the group of Prof. Yet-Ming Chiang.
 Here she began working in the field of rechargeable batteries with primary focus on operando X-ray scattering studies.
-After her time at MIT, she became Assisting (2015) and Associate (2016) professor in Inorganic Chemistry at University of Southern Denmark, where part of her research group still resides.
+After her time at MIT, she became Assisting (2015) and Associate (2016) professor in Inorganic Chemistry at University of Southern Denmark.

 Post doctoral fellows